ayinke-llc/malak/README.md

 malak migrate
 ```

-> [!WARNING]
+> [!IMPORTANT]
-> Everytime you upgrade the backend or re-download the binary/docker image, it makes sense to run the migrations again
+> Everytime you upgrade the backend or re-download the binary/docker image,
+> it makes sense to run the migrations again as migrations are usually added to
+> support newer
+> features or enhance existing ones

 ### Backend